 My Observations:

-At the time of writing this is the perfect selling pod coffee machine on Amazon UK, and I’m not in reality surprised if I’m honest.
-It’s ridiculously cheap, and other than the machine I’ll discuss in a sec which has a few obvious benefits, a lot of the other more expensive machines on the market have a similar sized or smaller water tank, and not a lot more in terms of real features, that I can see.
+At the time of writing this is the best selling pod coffee brewing tool on Amazon UK, and I’m not in fact surprised if I’m honest.
+It’s ridiculously cheap, and other than the machine I’ll discuss in a sec which has a few obvious benefits, most the other more expensive machines on the market have a similar sized or smaller water tank, and not a lot more in terms of real features, that I can see.

-This is probably among the manufacturers masterstrokes, in terms of ensuring massive pod sales.
+This is probably one of the manufacturers masterstrokes, in terms of ensuring massive pod sales.

-I doubt they make any profit on this machine, however they’ll have sold such a humungous number of these machines over the years that I’m sure it’s paying dividends for them in terms of the number of disks they sell to users of this very cheap pod coffee brewing device.
+I doubt they make any profit on this machine, nevertheless they’ll have sold such a humungous number of these machines over the years that I’m sure it’s paying dividends for them in terms of the number of disks they sell to users of this really cheap pod coffee brewing device.

 It has an astonishing number of Amazon reviews, and for such a low cost machine I’d usually be looking for a high percentage of one & two stars, but that’s not the case at all.